0ctacity/.github/GOVERNANCE.md

 Repository decisions can create serious or irreversible consequences.
 Teams must not treat legal or security concerns casually.

-The steward may immediately intervene when a project, repository, release, or team action creates credible legal, security, or organizational risk.
+The Organization Lead may immediately intervene when a project, repository, release, or team action creates credible legal, security, or organizational risk.

 ## Governance Changes

-This document may only be changed with the approval of the steward.
+This document may only be changed with the approval of the Organization Lead.

-The steward may consult team leaders or other members before making a change but retains final authority over the governance of Octacity.
+The Organization Lead may consult team leaders or other members before making a change but retains final authority over the governance of Octacity.

 ## Guiding Principle